Goodbye Irritation: 5 Best Toilet Paper for Sensitive Skin

 - Doesn’t clog septic systems

-Reel paper makes one of the best overall bamboo toilet paper since it is good for sensitive skin and has other benefits as well.
+Reel paper makes one of the best overall best overall toilet paper for sensitive skin and not just bamboo since it is good for sensitive skin and has other benefits as well such as being septic safe, and a very good eco friendly toilet paper.
 First, we’ll take a look at why it’s good for those with sensitive skin or allergies.

 Although Reel is very soft, much softer than traditional toilet paper, it is not as soft as some of the quilted varieties of traditional.
 This isn’t to say that it is rough, however.
 The best description is that it is very smooth and silky in texture rather than being plush and soft.
 There are three layers, but they are very thin so it doesn’t have that quilted quality.

 The bottom line is that it won’t feel rough to the skin or cause irritation.
 As a result, it has a very gentle touch on your sensitive areas.

 Organic bamboo toilet paper is usually more expensive than traditional or tree free recycled paper because of the processing and even marketing costs that go into the production.
 The thing is, it is usually around the same price or slightly higher when you factor in that you use less of it.
 How does Reel stack up in price?